 Building Control Regulations

 We will supply you with detailed construction drawings for inclusion in the submission (by you or your agent) to your local building control office for a building warrant.
-We will also supply a copy of the NHBC technical standards on CD-ROM.
-Your agent will assist in obtaining the site-specific drawings you will require.
+Your agent, if not Hebhomes, will assist in obtaining the site-specific drawings you will require.
 We recommend that you involve a structural engineer at this stage to advise on the foundations required for your particular site.
 Finalise the choice of your bathroom suites and kitchen and ask your agent to tender the drawings and specification to reputable local builders.

 Here is a quick overview of the relevant procedures: